gwynwhyvaar/gwynwhyvaar/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on naking games using Unity, Godot and Monogame.
+- 🔭 I’m currently working on making games using Unity, Godot and Monogame.
 - 🌱 I’m currently learning Game Design (Unity 3d, Godot, and Monogame)
 - 📫 How to reach me: aayoko@outlook.com
 <!--